 - Fundraising advice and Pitch practice with experienced entrepreneurs

-To enter the first stage of the competition, complete the business plan template and candidacy application form.
+- First Stage: To enter the first stage of the competition, complete the business plan template and candidacy application form.
 This business plan will be reviewed by a panel of qualified experts for quality of the business plan (e.g., feasibility, market opportunity, etc.) and the expressed level of interest and motivation the applicants have to actually build/launch a business.

-Individuals/teams that complete Stage 2 will be invited to present their business plans to a final panel of judges.
+- Third Stage: Individuals/teams that complete the second stage will be invited to present their business plans to a final panel of judges.
 The top winners in each track will receive up to $4,000.
 Additionally, they will be awarded with prize packages designed to support the launch of their business.
 Prizes could include business advisory services as affiliate members of bwTech or other local incubators, the opportunity to pitch their idea to the local angel investment community, free access to regional business support programming, and more.
 An additional $2,000 is available to the finalists after a 6-month review of their progress.
 The team that has made the most progress towards their venture will be the winner.
 We reserve the right to not award this additional amount if no progress has been made by any team in a given track.

-| 2025 CBIC Winners | 2024 CBIC Winners | 2023 CBIC Winners
+2026 CBIC Winners | 2025 CBIC Winners | 2024 CBIC Winners

 Quotes from Past CBIC Winners